Byford Dolphin

-Byford Dolphin was a semi-submersible, column-stabilised drilling rig operated by Dolphin Drilling, a Fred Olsen Energy subsidiary.
-It drilled seasonally for various companies in the United Kingdom, Danish and Norwegian sectors of the North Sea.
-It was registered in Hamilton, Bermuda.
+Byford Dolphin was a semi-submersible, column-stabilised drilling rig operated by Dolphin Drilling, a subsidiary of Fred Olsen Energy.
+Byford Dolphin was registered in Hamilton, Bermuda, and drilled seasonally for various companies in the British, Danish, and Norwegian sectors of the North Sea.
+In 2019, Dolphin scrapped the rig.

-The rig suffered some serious accidents, most notably an explosive decompression in 1983 that killed four divers and one dive tender, as well as badly injured another dive tender.
+The rig was the site of several serious incidents, most notably an explosive decompression in 1983 that killed four divers and one dive tender, as well as critically injuring another dive tender.

-As of March 2023, the Byford Dolphin was laid up in Rosfjord, Norway, near Agnefest.

 Description

-Built as Deep Sea Driller, it was the first-of-class in the highly successful Aker H-3 series, designed by Aker Group completed at the Aker Verdal shipyard in 1974.
+Built as Deep Sea Driller, Byford Dolphin was the first-of-class in the highly successful Aker H-3 series, designed by Aker Group and completed at the Aker Verdal shipyard in 1974.

-Byford Dolphin had a length overall of 108.2 m, breadth of 67.4 m and depth of 36.6 m.
+Byford Dolphin had an overall length of 108.2 m, breadth of 67.4 m and depth of 36.6 m.
 It had a maximum drilling depth of 6.1 km, and it could operate at a water depth of 460 m.
-As a drilling rig, Byford Dolphin was equipped with advanced drilling equipment and originally met strict levels of certification under Norwegian law, though in later years, banned from Norwegian waters.
-Byford Dolphin was able to maneuver with its own engines (to counter drift and ocean currents), but for long-distance relocation, it must be moved by specialist tugboats.
+As a drilling rig, Byford Dolphin was equipped with advanced drilling equipment and originally met strict levels of certification under Norwegian law, though in later years it was banned from Norwegian waters.
+Byford Dolphin was able to manoeuvre with its own engines (to counter drift and ocean currents), but for long-distance relocation it had to be moved by specialized tugboats.

-Accidents and incidents
+Incidents and accidents

-Deep Sea Driller accident

-On 1 March 1976, the rig ran aground during transit from a block in the North Sea to Bergen.
-All crew were evacuated, but six people died when they fell out of their boats.

-Diving bell accident
+Byford Dolphin accident of 1983

 On Saturday, 5 November 1983, at 4:00 a.m., while drilling in the Frigg gas field in the Norwegian sector of the North Sea, four divers were in a diving chamber system on the rig's deck that was connected by a trunk (a short passage) to a diving bell.
-The divers were Edwin Arthur Coward (British, 35 years old), Roy P. Lucas (British, 38), Bjørn Giæver Bergersen (Norwegian, 29) and Truls Hellevik (Norwegian, 34).
+The divers were Edwin Arthur Coward (British, 35), Roy P. Lucas (British, 38), Bjørn Giæver Bergersen (Norwegian, 29) and Truls Hellevik (Norwegian, 34).
 They were assisted by two dive tenders, William Crammond (British, 32) and Martin Saunders.

-Just prior to the event, decompression chambers 1 and 2 (along with a third chamber which was not in use at the time) were connected via a trunk to a diving bell.
+At the time of the accident, decompression chambers 1 and 2 (along with a third chamber which was not in use at the time) were connected via a trunk to a diving bell.
 The connection made by the trunk was kept sealed by a clamp operated by Crammond and Saunders, who were experienced divers.
-Coward and Lucas were resting in chamber 2 at a pressure of 9 atm.
+Coward and Lucas were resting in chamber 2 at a pressure of 9 atmospheres (atm).
 The diving bell with Bergersen and Hellevik had just been winched up after a dive and joined to the trunk.
 Leaving their wet equipment in the trunk, the two divers climbed through the trunk into chamber 1.

 The normal procedure would have been: